 An “about:blank” tab or window does not have a webpage to load, nor is it intended to load one.
-These are not just blank pages; they are blank pages with hidden functions used by the browser itself.
+However, these windows are more than just blank pages; they are blank pages with hidden functions used by the browser.
 The bottom line is that “about:blank” is what it sounds like—a blank page that is not a URL; it’s a command built into the browser.

 What Is about:blank Used For?

 You may wonder why people want to use a blank page.
 The idea does sound strange, but it has real purposes.
 The most common use is a home user instructing the web browser to open a blank page when launched—or even for a new tab or new window in some cases.